Barlaston Hall: Restoration

 By the early 1980s, the hall was in a parlous state of decay, with few repairs for many years, water ingress, and a serious threat of subsidence having been undermined by coal workings.
 Floorboards had been removed, most of the staircase had collapsed, and ceilings and plasterwork had fallen through to the basement.
 Wedgwood made two applications to have the Grade 1 listed building demolished, and a public inquiry was convened.
 Save Britain's Heritage, with Kit Martin, architect Bob Weighton and engineering firm Peter Dann & Partners, formulated a plan to restore and protect the house.
 The National Coal Board said that it would pay for the subsidence damage and preventative works to construct a raft under the building, so, early on 29 September 1981, Wedgwood offered to sell Barlaston Hall to Save Britain's Heritage for £1, on condition that the restoration was completed within five years, in default of which Wedgwood retained an option to repurchase the hall for £1.

 An independent trust was established to restore the house, starting with repairs to the roof.
 However, the NCB reneged on the undertaking it had given at the public inquiry to pay for repairs to past subsidence damage, and for other preventative works, and offered £25,000 compensation under the Coal Act instead.
 Save applied for judicial review against the NCB and the Secretary of State for the Environment, whose delayed certification was behind the NCB's change of view.
 The certificates were quickly issued, forcing the hand of the NCB, which eventually agreed to pay £120,000 in compensation, to fund preventative works, and meet the legal costs.
 Wedgwood also extended the original 5-year restoration period by a further 3 years.
 Grants from English Heritage, the Historic Buildings Council, the Manifold Trust and a loan from the National Heritage Memorial Fund, allowed the external restoration to be largely completed in the early 1990s.
 This involved extensive works including inserting a concrete raft under the building to protect against further mining subsidence.

 In 1992 Save Britain's Heritage decided to sell the hall before the internal restoration had been started.
 It was bought by James and Carol Hall who completed the internal restoration over a period of more than five years.
 This included new internal walls, ceilings, plasterwork and staircases.
 Much of the work was done by craftsmen who had developed their skills on the earlier restoration of Uppark.
-As of 2015, Barlaston Hall was on the market with a guide price of £2.3 million.
+In 2015, Barlaston Hall was on the market with a guide price of £2.3 million; and again in 2025, with a guide price of £2.9 million.